Jeff-Russ/ror-guides/rails-database.md

 	http://www.example.com/(ctrl_name_2)/(action_name_3)/

 The routes.rb file might (if it follows default conventions) have a line that grabs up this URL and points it to the `action_name_3` method of the `ctrl_name_2` class.
-This method then gets called and, unless there is anything in that method definition to override default behaivor, that method will render `(action_name_3).html.erb` and send it back to the browser (via the server of course).
+This method then gets called and, unless there is anything in that method definition to override default behavior, that method will render `(action_name_3).html.erb` and send it back to the browser (via the server of course).

-This is the normal way of handling a request but there are many acceptions.
+This is the normal way of handling a request but there are many exceptions.
 As we will see soon.
 ________________________________________________________________________________
 ## Command Line Tools For Rails